PoisotLab/2015_ms_datamining/ms.md

 # Recommendations

-1. Publish pipeline!!!
+1. Publish data (even the small one!)
+2. Publish pipeline
-2. Pay attention to standard when releasing data
+3. Pay attention to standard when releasing data

 **Acknowledgements --** This work was funded in part through a grant from the Canadian Institute of Ecology and Evolution.
 TP was funded by a Starting grant